Diagnostic testing is used to diagnose, locate and evaluate cancer. Tests may include one or more of the following:

 The MRI machine uses a high-powered magnetic field and radio waves to send signals to a computer where images are created.
 The images are enhanced and stored in the computer.
 MRI scans may be used for almost any part of the body.

-For more information about diagnostic testing for cancer in Pine Bluff, Arkansas, or to request an appointment with our medical oncologist, Dr. Omar Atiq or Dr. Ahmad Ali Fora, call Arkansas Cancer Institute at (870) 535-2800.
+For more information about diagnostic testing for cancer in Pine Bluff, Arkansas, or to request an appointment with our medical oncologist, Dr. Omar Atiq or Dr. Candice Baldeo, call Arkansas Cancer Institute at (870) 535-2800.